Introduction

 Kill Bill, with its database, manages all the state associated with the subscriptions, invoices, payments, etc.

-KAUI is the Back-office UI for your teams, and it includes role based access control to provide different priviledges for different teams/users:
+Kaui, the back-office UI for your teams, includes role-based access control to provide different privileges for the various teams/users:

-Your customer support team will use to access/modify consumer accounts data
+Your customer support team uses Kaui to access/modify consumer accounts data.

-Your product team will use to configure catalog information, billing rules, …
+Your product team uses Kaui to configure catalog information, billing rules, etc.

-You finance/accounting team will access it for different types of reports
+Your finance/accounting team access Kaui for different types of reports.

-Your engineering team will access it for running quick dev scenarios
+Your engineering team access Kaui for running quick scenarios for development and testing purposes.

 Deployment

-Kill Bill is packaged as a WAR and is therefore executed within a web container (typically Tomcat).
-While you can deploy Kill Bill directly as a WAR inside a container, we also provide easier deployment options:
+Kill Bill is packaged as a self-contained WAR and is therefore executed within a web container (typically Tomcat).
+While you can deploy Kill Bill directly as a WAR inside a container, we also provide additional deployment options, such as Docker containers or AWS AMIs with 1-click deployments.

 Kill Bill Platform

-We refer to Kill Bill as a platform because of its extensibility: You can write plugins to modify the behavior of the system or to integrate with third-party vendors, such as fraud detection solutions (Accertify, Feedzai, etc.) or Tax providers (Avalara AvaTax, etc.).
-We offer some open-source plugins on our GitHub organization, but in order to match you exact business requirements you may need to to write your own.
+We refer to Kill Bill as a platform because of its extensibility: You can write plugins to modify the behavior of the system or to integrate with third-party vendors, such as fraud detection solutions (Accertify, Feedzai, etc.) or tax providers (Avalara AvaTax, Vertex, etc.).
+We offer some open-source plugins on our GitHub organization, but in order to match your exact business requirements, you may need to write your own.

 Kill Bill Model

-Most billing systems out there have been designed to be batch oriented, i.e invoice generation and payments are made in batches at specific points in time.
-We have taken a different approach, and have built a system that is event driven, and where operations will happen in sequence.
+Most current billing systems have been designed to be batch-oriented, (i.e., invoice generation and payments are made in batches at specific points in time).
+We have taken a different approach and have built a system that is event driven, and where operations will happen in sequence.

-A typical scenario is one where a subscription gets created, eventually leading to the creation of an invoice and a payment.
-Reusing our example from above, i.e a deployment with the 2 plugins, the following would occur:
+A typical scenario is one where a subscription gets created (e.g., a customer signs up for a product), which leads to the creation of an invoice, which in turns triggers payment.
+Reusing our example from above (a deployment with the two plugins), the following would occur:

-The flow diagram above highlights a couple of important aspects of the system:
+The flow diagram above highlights some important aspects of the system:

 The creation of the subscription will generate a series of internal events that will lead to the generation of the invoice and its associated payment.
-If needed such behavior can also be configured.
+If needed, this default behavior can also be adjusted (e.g., to generate invoices in batches).

 Because of its plugin architecture, it is easy to extend the system by writing plugins.
-The diagrams above assumes the plugins interact with 3rd party systems, but of course all the tax logic could for instance be implemented in the plugin itself.
+The diagrams above assumes the plugins interact with third-party systems, but of course all the tax logic could, for instance, be implemented in the plugin itself.

 Kill Bill offers well defined extension points for these plugins to be highly effective and modify the behavior of the system as needed.